AdityaVishalTiwari/AdityaVishalTiwari/README.md

 ## - 👋 Hi there!
 I’m @AdityaVishalTiwari
-I'm an enthusiastic student pursuing an Artificial Intelligence and Machine Learning Engineering degree.
+An enthusiastic student pursuing an Artificial Intelligence and Machine Learning Engineering degree.
 My passion lies in unraveling the complexities of data science, where I find joy in deciphering patterns from raw data and translating them into actionable strategies.
 Here's a peek into my journey:

 ## About Me
 - 🔭 I’m currently working on various data science and machine learning projects.